munip/context-flow-engine/docs/TECHNICAL_SPECIFICATION.md

-# LSMStore Technical Specification
+# ContextLSMStore Technical Specification

 ## 1. System Architecture

 ### 1.1 Shared-Nothing, Shard-Per-Core Design

-LSMStore implements a shared-nothing architecture where each CPU core operates independently as a shard, eliminating lock contention and enabling linear scalability.
+ContextLSMStore implements a shared-nothing architecture where each CPU core operates independently as a shard, eliminating lock contention and enabling linear scalability.

 #### Core Principles:
 - **One Thread Per Core**: Each CPU core runs a dedicated thread with its own execution loop